 Full Body Private Health Screenings

 Many international patients visit the UK for comprehensive health screens every year.
-A diverse range of health screening options are available through private healthcare providers in the UK.
+A diverse range of health screening options are available through private healthcare providers in the UK and also through our Medical Travel Market platform in central London.
 Providers offer a wide range of health checks, from simple blood tests and physical examinations to full-body CT scans and screening for serious conditions like aneurysms or heart failure.
 Different providers offer different screenings, so it is important to do your research before making a booking.
 Most, if not all, private healthcare providers offer a full ‘health assessment’, also sometimes referred to as a ‘full body MOT’— such as the 360 degrees health assessment at Nuffield Health.
 Health assessments are the most comprehensive private health screenings available as a full check of the body is done.
 In it, the patient is given a vast range of tests — from basic blood glucose tests to a full biochemistry profile and chest x-rays.
 The starting price of such health checks can be from £259 to £727.

 A wide range of cancer screenings is also available through private healthcare.
 Patients may want to take the private route because they can choose specific screenings and are likely to be seen more rapidly.
 You might be concerned about a particular symptom or just want to set your mind at rest.
 Some of the types of screenings available include colorectal screening, breast cancer screening, and prostate screening, together with MRI scans and X-rays.

 Other Types of Health Screenings

 There are more niche health screenings available for those who want them.
 Many healthcare providers commonly offer fertility checks.
 These involve a series of simple tests together with a consultation.
 They are offered to both couples and singles of all genders.
 You don’t have to have reason to doubt your fertility in order to have a check-up.
 Fertility screening tests are available to those who want to be assured of their fertility to help plan for the future.